Case by Case: CLF is Challenging Trump in Court

 What’s at stake: Towns, cities, states, and home- and business owners are currently on the hook for cleanup costs after floods, fires, and other extreme weather ravage neighborhoods.
 When the flooding recedes, many towns are still swimming in red ink.
 Under the newly passed laws, the largest contributors to climate change must pay to repair damage and fund adaptation projects after extreme storms caused by climate change.

-What we’re doing: Alongside Northeast Organic Farming Association of Vermont, we have already intervened in the industry case against Vermont and have filed a motion to intervene in the case of United States v.
-Vermont.
+What we’re doing: Alongside Northeast Organic Farming Association of Vermont, CLF has now successfully intervened as a defendant in both the initial industry case and the consolidated case brought by the Trump administration challenging Vermont’s Climate Superfund Act.
 Our goal is to defend the state’s Climate Superfund Act, which is modeled after the well-established “polluter pays” environmental doctrine.
 That doctrine underpins existing Superfund laws, which assert that polluters must pay for the cleanup of hazardous waste even if they didn’t intend to pollute.
 The Trump administration would like Vermont families and businesses to continue paying soaring costs to repair damage and fund adaptation projects after extreme storms caused by climate change.
 We want polluters to pay their fair share.
+We are currently engaged in summary judgment motion practice, with both sides filing cross motions.

 Protecting New England Waters from Oil and Gas Drilling